jknightlab/mirna_pipeline/Results.md

 ## Results of the analysis

+**Mapping against the human genome**

+-> Results from sequencing core: on average less than *1%* was mapped.

+-> Results of my alignment: after trimming the adapters and removing too short and too long reads, *87%* of reads was mapped to the human genome with `bowtie` on average.

+**Mapping against mature microRNA**

 Mapping all reads (trimmed, containing no adapters and adequate sequence length) to the full database of microRNAs from all organisms using `bowtie`.

-**Mapping against mature microRNA**

 Numbers of reads mapped to microRNAs from known species:
 - [all species](https://github.com/jknightlab/mirna_pipeline/blob/master/mature_miRNA_all_samples_matrix_all.txt)